Examples and counter-examples of log-symplectic manifolds: Invariants and local forms

 While Proposition \ref{prop:oriented} gives a list of simple invariants associated to a log-symplectic structure in \cite{Guilleminetal2012} Guillemin, Miranda and Pires showed that these are in fact all invariants associated to a \nhood\ of the singular locus.
 Indeed, the following is a direct consequence of the results in \cite{Guilleminetal2012}:

 \begin{theorem} Let $(M,\pi)$ be a log-symplectic manifold and let $Z$ be a compact connected component of the singular locus.
-Then a \nhood\ of $Z$ is determined by the Poisson structure induced on $Z$ and its representation on the conormal bundle of $Z$. \end{theorem}
+Then a \nhood\ of $Z$ is determined by the Poisson structure induced on $Z$, a distiguished flat section of $K_Z$ and its representation on the conormal bundle of $Z$. \end{theorem}

 Taking the inverse of the Poisson structure, one can translate this information into differential forms (c.f. \cite{Guilleminetal2012}):

 \begin{theorem} Let $(M,\pi)$ be a log-symplectic manifold, let $Z$ be a connected component of the singular locus and $X$ a modular vector field of $\pi$.
 Then the pair $(\pi,X)$ determines the following structure on $Z$: \begin{enumerate} \item The normal bundle of $Z$ as a vector bundle, i.e., a class $w_1 \in H^1(Z,\Z_2)$. \item A closed 1-form $\theta \in \Omega^1(Z)$ such that $\theta(X) =-1$. \item A closed 2-form $\sigma \in \Omega^2(Z)$ such that $\iota_X \sigma =0$ and